mclear-teaching-projects/phil871-kant-survey/content/notes/metaphysical-deduction.md

     Kitcher 2011, 73--74; Wuerth 2014, 104; Dyck 2016, 335--8).
 For
     criticism of Carl's, and to a lesser degree Laywine's, position see (Allison 2015, 121--30).

+[^fn:6]: There are a variety of prominent attempts to defend Kant's
+    position here.
+See (Reich 1992; Brandt 1995; Wolff 1995; Longuenesse 1998).